ericletsgo/browserstack_robotframework/README.rst

 the ``login_test`` directory.
 Click file names below to see the latest versions online.

+`google_should_open.robot`_
+    A test suite with a single test for testing opening a browser on Browserstack

 `valid_login.robot`_
     A test suite with a single test for valid login.